koskath/arete2/course_content/SC/md_files/Lecture1/lecture_1_slide_28_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Using Logistics as a Basis for new Business Models – E.g.
+# Using Logistics as a Basis for new Business Models – E.g.
-Levi‘s Personal Pair of Jeans
-2.
-1. „Measure‐
-ment“ in store
-3.
-Delivery
+Levi‘s “Personal Pair of Jeans” illustrates using logistics as a basis for new business models.
+First, there is the “measurement” in store, and then, as a second step, production is triggered, followed by delivery as the third step.

 05.02.2025 Slide 28